Redland High School for Girls

 Redland High School for Girls was a selective and independent, non-denominational girls' school in the suburb of Redland, Bristol, England.
-The school merged with The Red Maids' School in May 2016, with the new merged school named Redmaids' High School and based at the Red Maids' site from September 2017 in Westbury-on-Trym.
+The school merged with the Red Maids' School in May 2016, with the new merged school named Redmaids' High School and based at the Red Maids' site from September 2017 in Westbury-on-Trym.

 Admissions

 Redland High School admitted girls aged 3–18 years and also boys aged 3–6 from 2014–17.

 History

+Redland High School was founded in 1882 on the instigation of two liberal congregationalist ministers: Rev. T. G. Rose and Rev. Urijah Thomas, Minister of Redland Park Church.
+Rev Thomas was an important figure in the women's movement in Bristol in the late 19th century, serving as one of the secretaries to the Bristol & West of England Women's Suffrage Society.

+The school's first head teacher was Elizabeth Cocks (1882–1907), who implemented a modern curriculum, including subjects such as chemistry, which were not typically taught to girls at that time.
+Under her direction the school expanded rapidly from four pupils on opening, to c.
+40 by the end of its first year, to 150 by 1885, when it moved to the new premises at Redland Court.
+By 1904 the school had 238 pupils, which led to the decision to open a separate junior school and kindergarten.